19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Experience Points.md

 PCs gain XP when they defeat creatures in [Combat](../../Game%20Procedures/Combat/Combat.md).

-A defeated creature (defeat includes breaking [Morale](../../Game%20Procedures/Social%20Procedures/Morale.md)) grants XP equal to [Half](../../Game%20Procedures/Core%20Procedures/Half.md) their [Level](Level.md).
+A defeated creature grants XP equal to [Half](../../Game%20Procedures/Core%20Procedures/Half.md) their [Level](Level.md).

-### Narrative Explanation Of Gritty XP
+*A creature can only grant XP once in its existence*.

-PCs get XP primarily by exposure to ancient magic.
-This is what allows them to gain [Abilities](../The%20Ability%20Scores/Ability%20Scores.md) so much faster than, say, a fighter practicing on training dummies.
+*Breaking [Morale](../../Game%20Procedures/Social%20Procedures/Morale.md) counts as defeating*.

 ### Expected Wealth By Level